Bolívar's campaign to liberate New Granada: The campaign

 During the march from Venezuela to New Granada a considerable number of horses and pack mules were lost to the flooded Llanos where they drowned.
 On June 4 they crossed the Arauca River and reached Tame on June 12, his army exhausted took the following days to rest.
 Once at Tame, Bolívar began the organization of the combined army of 2,500 men with him as commander-in-chief and General Carlos Soublette as his Chief of staff, the army was officially named the Liberator Army of New Granada and Venezuela.
 The army was organized into 2 Divisions, a Vanguard Division in the front of the army under the command of Brigadier General Francisco de Paula Santander, and a Rearguard Division, with the bulk of the army under the command of Brigadier General José Antonio Anzoátegui.
 Within this Rearguard Division was the British Legion under the command of Colonel James Rooke.

 While at Tame, Bolivar and Santander conducted a war meeting in order to discuss which route the army would take to cross the Cordillera Oriental.
-While Bolivar had originally intended to take the route through La Salina pass, Santander disagreed with this and suggested taking the route through the Paramo de Pisba with Boilvar eventually agreeing with this recommendation.
+While Bolivar had originally intended to take the route through La Salina pass, Santander disagreed with this and suggested taking the route through the Paramo de Pisba with Bolivar eventually agreeing with this recommendation.
 The pass through the Paramo de Pisba was the shortest and the least defended route, however it was also the most difficult and treacherous but with the greatest chance of surprising Spanish forces as it was deemed impassable by Barreiro especially during the rainy season.
 With the forces that he and Santander had recruited in the Apure and Meta River regions now combined, set off on June 17, 1819.

 Bolívar and Santander traversing the flooded Llanos by Jesús María Zamora.

 In order to reach the pass, the Patriot Army took the route that led to Morcote where the foothills of the Andes began which would lead them to Paya where they would begin their ascent to the last town, called Pisba, before crossing the Paramo, where they would reach the town of Socha on the other side of the Cordillera.
 The army's march usually began in the early hours of the morning with troops awaken at 4am, formed up at 4:30 and marching by 5 am as the early morning weather was much easier on the troops as the heavy rain and humidity took a heavy toll on them.
 The Vanguard division eventually reached Morcote on 26 June and on 27 June they marched towards Paya.
 The rearguard was usually a day's march behind the vanguard.
 The Vanguard force reached Morcote on the morning of 27 June.